KAY-imaging/OA-pipeline/README.md

 During this step we can select the files of interest by specifying the 'tag', which should be a part of the file name.
 This function creates a new folder with the name specified by the tag parameter within the given folder path.

-3. Image preparation
+>3.
+Image preparation

-1. Provide the path and tag of files to the Avizo console
+  3.1.
+Provide the path and tag of files to the Avizo console
-2. Run the cell and paste the following text output into Avizo console
+  3.2.
+Run the cell and paste the following text output into Avizo console

 After the images are sorted into a separate folder according to the tag, we can move to the Image preparation  which includes providing the path and tag of files to the Avizo console and ROI selection.

+>4.
+ROI selection
+  4.1.
+Paste the following code into Avizo console

 ---
 For each image it applies a **Hessian filter** to enhance the image structure.